cfjedimaster/raymondcamden2020/_posts/2022/03/04/2022-03-04-working-with-algolias-crawler.md

 <img data-src="https://static.raymondcamden.com/images/2022/03/alg9.jpg" alt="List of Indexes" class="lazyload imgborder imgcenter">
 </p>

 Here's an example record from my index.
 This was all done by the crawler and while I could modify the behavior, I love that it seemed to correctly parse everything perfectly.
 For example, the `content` field has UI and stuff stripped away.
 Algolia knew - for the most part - to avoid non-essential content.
-I say "most part" as it did pick up a bit of text from the right hand side.
+I say "most part" as it did pick up a bit of text from the right-hand side.

 <p>
 <img data-src="https://static.raymondcamden.com/images/2022/03/alg10.jpg" alt="Example record" class="lazyload imgborder imgcenter">
 </p>

-At this point I was pretty happy and decided to look at fixing the cap of one hundred items.
+At this point, I was pretty happy and decided to look at fixing the cap of one hundred items.
 Back in the Crawler UI, you can do so via the "Editor" link, which pops open a JavaScript object:

 <p>
 <img data-src="https://static.raymondcamden.com/images/2022/03/alg11.jpg" alt="Configuration editor" class="lazyload imgborder imgcenter">
 </p>

 While on one hand I kinda worry about non-technical people having to edit here, I was really blown away by the level of configuration here.
 It's freaking amazing.
 From what I can see, I could absolutely correct the issue I saw with some of the nav being included in the content - I'd just need to modify the code a bit.
 Also, I simply changed `maxUrls` to be 200 to fix the cap of 100 entries.
-Also note, and it may be a bit hard to see in the screen shot, but the API key is blurred out in the editor automatically.
-I didn't do that for my screen shot.
+It may be a bit hard to see in the screenshot, but the API key is blurred out in the editor automatically.
+I didn't do that for my screenshot.

 As I know it's a bit hard to read, here's the code.
 Note that this is also where you supply a schedule: